-The Entrepreneurship program offers students comprehensive programs of study that align with business and industry needs, and enhance their 21st century leadership skills.
-This program is designed to intentionally cultivate and nurture the entrepreneurial spirit in students by providing the skills necessary to successfully compete for and create jobs in the evolving and future workplace.
+North Mecklenburg High School offers students comprehensive programs of study that align with business and industry needs and enhance their 21st century leadership skills.
+These programs are designed to intentionally cultivate and nurture the entrepreneurial spirit in students by providing the skills necessary to successfully compete for and create jobs in the evolving and future workplace.
 Students can prepare for a wide range of business related career pathways, including finance, marketing and hospitality and business services, like cosmetology.
 By encouraging an entrepreneurial mindset, students will succeed whether they pursue higher education, enter the workforce, or become entrepreneurs.

 Culinary: The Culinary Program is a career focused program that provides students a balance of classroom study and hands on learning to prepare for employment or entrepreneurial opportunities in the field of Culinary Arts.
 A complement to the high school curriculum, the program is designed to carry a student through four years of hospitality influenced curriculum providing the student with a solid foundation of food production, management, hospitality service and guest relations.
 Upon completion, students will be prepared to enter two and four-year programs of study in culinary arts, hospitality and tourism, and business.